 A Sampling of Cases Handled by David Allen

 Listed below is a sample of recent cases (and some notable older ones), he has tried.
-Many more cases are settled out of court (see List of Recent Dismissals below).
+Many more cases are settled out of court or dismissal prior to trial (see List of Recent Dismissals below).
 Names of clients are used only where case was prominently reported in the news and therefore in the public domain.

 RECENT DISMISSALS OF PENDING CASES:

 State v.
 W., King Co.
-Superior Court, 2016: Attorney charged with sexually assaulting his date.
+Superior Court, 2016: Attorney charged with sexually assaulting his date who was alleged to have been too intoxicated to consent.
 After extensive litigation, discovery and investigation, case dismissed outright 3 days before trial.

 State v.
 Buff, King Co.
 Superior Court, 2016: Music teacher charged with communicating with one of his minor students for immoral purposes.
 Jury returned verdict of not guilty.
 See: http://www.ahmlawyers.com/pages-2010/news/2016-09-06-new-martin_buff.html.